 Page 22 does contain a slightly puzzling recipe for Sea Pie containing nothing from the sea apart from the salt.

 This one is not one I have heard of before and no it isn’t a typo it really is Ham Roly-Poly!
 The jam version is later on.

 Hope that was of interest.
 Back to my more normal stuff later in the week!

 Operation Hardtack was a series of raids on the German occupied Channel Islands, the French coast and southern Holland between 24 December and 28 December 1943.
 This article will deal with the raids on the Channel Islands.

-The raids on the Channel Islands were all for Reconnaissance and
+The raids on the Channel Islands were all for Reconnaissance and capture of prisoners.

 Whilst Operation Basalt, a raid on the island of Sark1 in October 1942, has been the subject of a book by Eric Lee2, not as much has been written about the raids that comprised Operation Hardtack.
 Although they do merit a chapter in Will Fowler’s book The Last Raid: The Commandos, Channel Islands and Final Nazi Raid3.